Reducing methane emissions

 Independently verifying our reported GHG emissions data

-To bolster the credibility of Devon’s emissions reporting on which our emissions reduction targets are based, Devon engaged with ERM CVS to conduct independent third-party limited assurance of our Scope 1 and Scope 2 location-based GHG emissions data, which includes methane, for the reporting year 2021.
+To bolster the credibility of Devon’s emissions reporting which informs the basis of our emissions reduction targets, Devon engaged ERM CVS to conduct independent third-party limited assurance of our Scope 1 and Scope 2 location-based GHG emissions data, which includes methane, for the reporting year (RY) 2023.

-In 2022, we enhanced our leak detection and repair program with an aim to achieve the following for the year:
+In 2023, we enhanced our leak detection and repair program by:

-- Survey 100% of production facilities with aircraft flyovers at least twice annually
+• Surveying 3,703 production and well-pad facilities with aircraft flyovers at least twice during the year, and

-- Install continuous emissions monitoring on 20% of production
+• Installing continuous emissions monitoring on 200 of our production facilities

 Collaborating with industry to develop methane measurement and reporting methodologies